 - A content offers that both converts and is shareable

-- My most valuable marketing channel for this campaign
+- My most valuable digital channel for this campaign

 - Ranking opportunities to sustain long-term growth

-Step 2: Set expectations and key performance indicators to measure progress
+Step 2: Set expectations to measure digital marketing success

 Setting expectations that align with your capabilities and resources are critical to gaining continued support from leadership.